Category: Master’s Students

 5-aside football at Imperial’s new White City Campus takes place very Wednesday lunch time between 12 and 1pm at PlayFootball Shepherds Bush, just A 5-minute walk away.
 The first event took place on the 7th November and will continue for 10 weeks.
 The aim of this event was to facilitate activity and departmental communication between staff, PhD students and masters students across all floors of the new Molecular Sciences Research Hub.

 This summer, the Chemistry department was the first to move to the new White City Campus.
 The new building was designed to foster a sense of communication within the department and as the campus is still in development, there are currently little or no social areas, activity / sports spaces.
+With help from the graduate school and a local company, PlayFootball Shepherds Bush, we were able to negotiate 2 discounted 5-aside football pitches to provide fun, competitive and free exercise.

 Cross-CDT Ice Skating Event